Part Two: The Traditions

 Before dawn, before the first meditation bell, monks eat okayu, rice porridge.
 This is the simplest possible food: rice and water, cooked until the grains dissolve into something both substantial and light.
 Easy to digest.
 Warming.
 Enough to sustain morning practice without heaviness.
 Okayu is what leftover rice becomes.
 In the no-waste tradition, yesterday's rice is transformed rather than discarded.

-Make this when you need gentleness: when sick, when tired, when the stomach needs rest.
+Make this when you need gentleness: when sick, when the body is depleted, when the digestive system needs somatic rest and simple nourishment.
 Or make it as the monks do, simply because morning has come and the body needs fuel for practice.

 • 1/2 cup short-grain rice (or 1 cup leftover rice)